willhains/UDTopia/docs/Recycle-Bin.md

 >   *Bad things will happen.*
 > - It's OK to not call `discard()`.
 >   The instance will just go to GC like a `Pure*`-based UDT.
+> - `Recyclable*` classes reserve a special value for the discarded state:
+>   `NaN` for double, `MIN_VALUE` for integers, and `null` for objects.
+>   These values may not be wrapped in recyclable UDTs.
+> - When assertions are enabled, UDTopia will trap incorrect `discard()` usage.
+>   Enable assertions in Dev and Test environments to catch mistakes.

 ## Thread Safety